Laptop Running AirDroid App

 With AirDroid Cast, I was able to type and send iMessages and SMS messages via my computer keyboard.
 But I did find some gotchas:

-• You cannot copy and paste from your computer clipboard into the screen mirror.
+• You can’t copy and paste from your computer clipboard into the screen mirror.
 So, for example, if you want to copy a URL from your Windows web browser and paste it into an iMessage, you’re out of luck.

 At $3.49 a month or $29.99 per year, the app is a great value, especially if it’s something you’ll use routinely.
-For me, the jury is out about whether I’d use it regularly enough to subscribe.

 Screen Mirroring in Control Center